West Harbour - James Street Plaza Public Art Project

 The volunteer citizen jury has selected the work "All Our Relations" by an artist team led by Angela DeMontigny and supported by Paull Rodrigue Glass, Cobalt Connects, LaFontaine Iron Werks Inc. and EXP.

-Installation is expected in the Spring of 2023.
+Installation is expected in the Fall of 2023.

 I was inspired to create these panels and artwork by the traditional teachings I’ve received through the years as well as the Haudenosaunee Thanksgiving Address.